amohapatra3/amohapatra3.github.io/website/docs/broader-initiatives/cli-sdk-examples.md

 ---
 sidebar_position: 1
-sidebar_label: "API and SDK examples"
+sidebar_label: "CLI and SDK examples"
 ---

 # Creating more AWS CLI and SDK examples